island-lang/island-lang.github.io/README.md

 ## Mapping rule preconditions

-A mapping rule precondition is a predicate that must be satisfied in order for the mapping rule to be available for use.
+A mapping rule precondition is a predicate that must be satisfied in order for a mapping rule to be available for use.

 The simplest form of a precondition is a predicate dependent on the truth-value of a Boolean property, like in this example:
 ```isl